REDHeal

 (2) Lending & Borrowing

-Users can borrow other coins/tokens by using the mainnet coin (BNB) or tokens issued on networks compatible with the mainnet as collateral on the REDHeal platform.
+Users can borrow other coins/tokens by using the mainnet coin (POL) or tokens issued on networks compatible with the mainnet as collateral on the REDHeal platform.
 The De-Fi lending service provided by REDHeal allows users to borrow the desired coins/tokens without going through traditional financial institutions.
 The lending transactions on the REDHeal platform are automatically executed through smart contracts, utilizing blockchain technology, which ensures transparency and security in the process.

 Users of the REDHeal platform can use the platform's governance token, REDH, to pay for transaction fees, loan interest, and other costs associated with lending transactions, depending on the loan period and amount.
 The REDH tokens paid will create a circular structure with the interest income earned through staking, ensuring that the platform's ecosystem operates smoothly.
 This structure not only facilitates the effective use and activation of REDH tokens but also contributes to the increase in the token's value in the market.